api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/deploying-airnode.md

 ## Deployment

 At this point your project should resemble the following.
-The `config.json`, `secrets.env` and `aws.env` (if deploying to AWS) files should be ready to go.
+The `config.json`, `secrets.env`, `aws.env` (if deploying to AWS) and `gcp.json` (if deploying to GCP) files should be ready to go.
 Other files you may have added are expected but not used by the deployer image.

 ```
 my-airnode
 ├── aws.env
+├── gcp.json
 ├── config
 │   ├── config.json
 │   └── secrets.env